haripriyaa02/postman-converter/README.md

 4. gptpriorityprompt.py
 --> Strong with clear Rule definitions and Priorities for conversion.

-### Note:

-The original code is from https://github.com/Rishwanth738/Postman-Converter I modified only the prompt to get better accuracy after conversion and to get desired test outputs by optimizing and using different prompts.
-The prompts I used are given below - each prompt serves for specific accuracy level and based on the collection size.
-I have also listed the changes I made with the prompt and test outputs.

 I have combined the last three prompts with clear explanations and priorities with Rule definitions in PostmanConverter.py --> Conversion is more stronger.